Meaning Metaphor – Handspun and Hand woven in the 21st Century

 Regular priceSale price

-Meaning, Metaphor – Handspun and Hand woven in the 21stCentury curated by Mayank Mansingh Kaul revisits the relevance of hand spinning in India today.
-This catalogue is a pictorial documentation of the sarees in the custodian of The Registry of Sarees, Bengaluru.
-Given it’s historical significance, Kaul ably captures the significance of raising such a collection, the magnitude of work, the design processes, the authenticity of the exercise and the future of hand spinning in three interviews with the original team of Rta Kapur Chisti, Rahul Jain and Rakesh Thakore.
+Drawing from this collection, Meaning, Metaphor – Handspun and Hand woven in the 21stCentury was curated by Mayank Mansingh Kaul as an attempt to revisit the relevance of hand spinning in India today.
+This catalogue is a pictorial documentation of the sarees that The Registry of Sarees is the custodian of.
+Given its historical significance, Kaul ably captures the significance of raising such a collection, the design processes, the authenticity of the exercise and the future of hand spinning in three interviews with the original team of Rta Kapur Chisti, Rahul Jain and Rakesh Thakore.